sherwyndd/sherwyndd/README.md

 - 🔭 I’m currently working on **Quang Tri Gifted High School**

-- 🌱 I’m currently learning **Basics of IT such as Database, Networking, Software, Hardware, ect.**
+- 🌱 I’m currently learning **Basics of IT such as Database, Networking, Software, Hardware, etc.**

 - 💬 Ask me about **Data Structure & Algorithm**